-Facebook scams are something everyone should be talking about and not trying to not talk about it — once in a while we need to face the reality of these raising ways of scamming people online, and I can say that for every 5 people three in some ways may have caught up with scammers on Facebook and avoiding them is something you shouldn’t shy away from.
+The Facebook scam is what everyone should be talking about, once in a while we need to face the reality of these scammers on Facebook.
+For every 5 people, three in some ways may have caught up with scammers on Facebook, and avoiding them is something you should learn to do.

-Before you know how you can avoid Facebook scam, here are the popular scam on Facebook that you shouldn’t even interact with.
-And even at that, your friends and family account might also be used to do these things if the account is already hacked.
+Before you know how to avoid the Facebook scam, here are the popular scam on Facebook.
+Your friends and family accounts might also be used to do these things if the account is already hacked.

-And if you find this movement as non-genuine you should contact the person physically or try as much as possible to reach him or her.
+And if you find the account movement non-genuine you should contact the person physically or try as much as possible to reach him or her.

-Romance scammers on Facebook are romantic, in other for clients, as they called it — to gain their trust.
-They’ll start sending you romantic messages, and it can blow your mind and all these sweet talks, but all they want is for you to trust them, engage in a relationship online, and after some weeks you eventually send money to them.
+Scammers on Facebook are romantic, in other for the clients, as they called it — to gain their trust, they’ll start sending you romantic messages and all these sweet talks.
+But all they want is for you to trust them, engage in a relationship online, and after some weeks you eventually send money to them.

-And even before that when they have randomly sent romantic messages to potential people that they think they can work with — they often get divorced, windowed or they are in a bad marriage.
+And even before that when they have randomly sent romantic messages to potential people they can work with — they often get divorced, windowed, or are in a bad marriage.
 And some of these scammers are not even using their faces, they impersonate other people to do their work, so people can easily fall for them.

 If you see any account on social media impersonating you on any of the social platforms, you should report that account immediately and also contact their support if possible.